bozsahin/debruijn-index/README.md

 - `LAM V B`  : `V` is the variable, `B` is the unary or binary lambda body. `LAM` is the keyword, fashioned after Alessandro Cimatti's lambda calculus ADT (many thanks!)

-- `E` : unary lambda body, constant, variable or a unary lambda term.
+- `E` : unary lambda body: constant, variable or a unary lambda term.

 - `E1 E2` : binary lambda body.